Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/openidconnect.rst

 OpenID Connect
 ---------------

-The Open Id Connect plugin allow to allows to authenticate with Open Id Connect.
+The OpenID Connect client plugin allows users to authenticate with an OpenID Connect provider.

 .. attention::
     As of today, this plugin can not be used when the LDAP plugin is enabled.